splunk/public-o11y-docs/incident-intelligence/create-configure-services.rst

 #.
 Select :guilabel:`Services` and then the service where you want to create an incident workflow.
 #.
 Select the :guilabel:`Incident workflows` tab.
 #.
 To add responders, select :guilabel:`Configure invite` under :guilabel:`Immediately`.
 #.
 In the :guilabel:`Configure invite` window, add responders by name or by schedule.
-If you don't have an on-call schedule, see :ref:`create-manage-on-call-schedules`.
+If you don't have an on-call schedule, see :ref:`ii-create-manage-on-call-schedules`.
     #.
 To add responders by name, enter user names in the :guilabel:`Search people` field and select the user when they appear.
     #.
 To add responders by schedule, enter a schedule name in the :guilabel:`Search schedules` field and select the schedule when it appears.
 Adding a schedule to a workflow step notifies the user that is on call when that workflow step is triggered.
     #.
 Repeat these steps until you have all the responders you want to invite to incidents for this step in the workflow.